Fesuoy1/Easy-Commands-1.20.X/README.md

 Since this mod uses CommandRegistrationCallback, You will need to install [Fabric API](https://modrinth.com/mod/fabric-api)!

 ## This is Open Source.
 I probably will port this to future versions of minecraft available.
-But no plans for backporting.
+But probably no plans for more backporting.
 If you want to backport to older versions then you can [fork this repository](https://github.com/Fesuoy1/Easy-Commands-1.20.X/fork).